andreipfeiffer/react-native-webview-android-file-upload/README.md

-# React Native Android Webview Image Upload (camera + file)
+# React Native Android WebView File Upload (camera + file)

-This is a Custom React Native Android module that enables image upload from Webview:
+This is a Custom React Native Android module that enables file uploads from a WebView `<input type="file" />` element:

-* by choosing an existing gallery image
-* by taking a new photo using the camera
+* by __taking a new photo using the camera__
+* by __recording a video using the camera__
+* by __choosing an existing gallery image__

-All I did was take [dahjelle's react-native-android-webview-file-image-upload][dahjelle] implementation and extract it into a separate module like [lucasferreira's react-native-webview-android][lucasferreira].
+All I did was take [dahjelle's react-native-android-webview-file-image-upload][dahjelle] implementation, extract it into a separate module like [lucasferreira's react-native-webview-android][lucasferreira] and add the video recording functionality.

 It works with React Native 0.50+, and reverts to the built-in WebView on iOS.